 Make your contact form prominent on your website.
 Gone are the days to hide a contact form on your contact page – make it easy for visitors to reach you!
 Make sure form does not have any unnecessary fields.
 You mostly need to capture the customer’s name, phone number and email address.
 The rest you can get from them later if need be.

 Lastly, don’t forget to add a map to your website if you have a physical store.
-A map forms an important part of local SEO.
+A map forms an important part of local search engine optimisation.

 With millions of websites on the internet these days, you must maximise your content to ensure you stay ahead of the ranking game.
 Start today and see how your site climbs the search engine results ladder.

 Not sure where to start?
 Check out our online marketing guide.